joannaberlin/joannaberlin/README.md

 # Hi there,

-I'm **Joanna** 👩‍💻 I write code in JavaScript since 2021 and have a passion for frontend development.
+I'm **Joanna** 👩‍💻 I write code in JavaScript since 2021 and have a passion for front-end development.
 My primary focus is ReactJS.
 I am developing my skillset to build user facing applications and interactive frontends.
 I love staring at well designed websites which engage user with cool animations.

 ## I AM CURRENTLY LEARNING 🤓